 We offer summer STEM camps for grades K-12!
 Our morning half day camp sessions are for students in grades K-2, and new this year we are offering 3 weeks of afternoon LEGO Engineering challenges for students ages 6-10.
 Full day STEM camp sessions are offered for ages 8 and up in areas of STEM and design.
 Our Engineering, Technology and Design Academy provides individual topics at advanced levels for experienced students wanting deeper guidance and learning.
+Scroll down for details on all our summer offerings.
 Read our summer camp details for forms, camp location, deposit and cancellation policies, and more.
 We offer Tuition Assistance – please ask!

 Early registration pricing for STEM & Design Camp ends: Friday May 15, 2020 by 11:59 pm.
 See pricing below.